 Red light can be absorbed into the skin to a depth of about eight to 10 millimeters, at which point it has positive effects on cellular energy and multiple nervous system and metabolic processes.
 This type of light is considered “low level” because it works at an energy density that’s low compared to other forms of laser therapies.

-If you’ve never heard of red light therapy before, you might already be familiar with other terms that are used to describe this treatment, such as photobiomodulation (PBM), Low Level Light Therapy (LLLT) biostimulation (BIOS), photonic stimulation or simply light box therapy.
+If you’ve never heard of red light therapy before, you might already be familiar with other terms that are used to describe this treatment, such as photobiomodulation (PBM), low-level light therapy (LLLT), biostimulation (BIOS), photonic stimulation or simply light box therapy.

 How does it work?
 A 2012 report published in Annals in Biomedical Engineering stated that red light is used in three primary ways: “to reduce inflammation, edema, and chronic joint disorders; to promote healing of wounds, deeper tissues, and nerves; and to treat neurological disorders and pain.”
-It’s been found to help promote stronger immunity and longevity by increasing cell proliferation and migration, as well as modulating levels of cytokines, growth factors and inflammatory mediators.

 According to her work, along with extensive research done by trustworthy organizations including NASA, red light can trigger the sympathetic nervous system and, therefore, activate the “fight or flight response.”